 Also known as three-day sickness

-Bovine ephemeral fever (BEF) is a viral disease of cattle and buffalo.
-Typically, affected animals are only sick for a few days, giving rise to the common name of three-day sickness.
+Bovine ephemeral fever (BEF) is a vector-borne viral disease of cattle and buffalo.
+Typically, affected animals are only sick for a few days, hence the common name - Three-day Sickness.

 Clinically there is a sudden onset of fever (up to 41ºC), often returning to normal within 36 hours.
 Animals may stop eating and drinking and become depressed.
 Nasal discharge, drooling and watery eyes may be seen.
 Affected animals may shiver, become very stiff with a shifting lameness and are reluctant to move.
 Some animals, particularly the heavier ones, lie down and refuse to move.
 In the vast majority of cases the disease runs a short course, followed by rapid and complete recovery.